hantsy/devops-sandbox/oracle-database-18.4.0-xe.md

     yum -y localinstall ./$INSTALL_FILE_1 && \
 ```

-Do not forget to put the downloaded rpm into the same folder of *Dockerfile.xe* file.
+Check the complete modified Dockerfile from this [gist](https://gist.github.com/hantsy/57ed22ea775763ceceaebaa01182592b).
+And do not forget to put the downloaded rpm into the same folder of *Dockerfile.xe* file.

 Execute the above docker build command again, it should be succeeded .